RyanBuck182/hrumc-2025/README.md

 # HRUMC 2025

 The [Hudson River Undergraduate Mathematics Conference](https://sites.google.com/view/hrumc) has a fairly self-explanatory name.
-Basically, a bunch of undergraduates go to a conference.
+Basically, a bunch of undergraduates go to a conference and do math.
 The cool part is that we can also give presentations to each other.

 In 2024 I had a great time and learned a ton from attending a bunch of presentations.
 So in 2025, I decided to give a presentation myself.